-10 most beautiful European ski resorts
+10 prettiest ski resorts in Europe for alpine fans

 Ski racing's answer to Wimbledon or Augusta National, Kitzbuehel is old-school, iconic and the spiritual home for dashing downhillers.
 The Tyrolean town hosts the historic Hahnenkamm race every January, when the world's best ski racers fling themselves down a steep ribbon of ice -- 40.4 degrees at one point -- known as the Streif.

-Kitzbuehel goes crazy during race week.
-Schnapps-fuelled fans roar on their faves and later squeeze into the infamous Londoner pub to down beer served by the U.S. and Canadian ski teams.
+Pre-Covid, Kitzbuehel went crazy during race week.
+Schnapps-fueled fans roaring on their faves and later squeezing into the infamous Londoner pub to down beer served by the US and Canadian ski teams.
 The rest of the time Kitz is an elegant charmer with a centuries-old center surrounded by the soft summits of the Wilder Kaiser mountains.

 Worth the trip: For an authentic taste of the Tyrol, Huberbrau Stuberl offers lashings of schnitzel, goulash and dumplings in an atmospheric setting.